 Probably the 2 most important of these, cost-wise, are the dock and lift.
 You should have these included in the inspection you have done to find out their condition and to make sure that any davits or lifts are functioning as they should.
 If there appears to be any potential problems you should have them checked more thoroughly by a good company that services and installs them to see if the issues are minor or major and to get an idea of what it may cost to repair or replace them, as needed.

 Though it is not really a feature, a third area you should pay attention to is the cost for home and flood insurance.
 Being on the water does result in a higher insurance cost than you’d see for houses inland so you don’t want to be surprised by waiting until after you have a contract on a waterfront home to find out what your insurance premium may be.
 You can reduce that cost some by having storm shutters on the windows and doors but you should talk with your insurance agent to find out exactly what you can do to reduce the costs and how much reduction there would be.

 My final comment on Clearwater Beach homes that are waterfront is that you need to be more attentive to maintenance.
 The salt air is corrosive and any outside metal can rust more easily and quickly.
 It may take more of your time but it will cost you less in the long run to make sure you regularly and properly maintain all the outside aspects of your home (including lifts and davits).

-You can look under the statistics section below to see current Clearwater Beach homes for sale.
+You can look below to see current Clearwater Beach homes for sale.
 You can adjust the criteria to fit what you want by going to the Search tab.
 If you want to do a search for homes available in any other areas look for the city’s name in the sidebar to the right.
 If you haven’t already registered on this site you will be asked at some point to register in order to continue searching or viewing property details.